TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Get-B1Licenses.md

 ```

 ## DESCRIPTION
-This function is used query a list of licenses associated with the BloxOne Account
+This function is used query a list of licenses associated with the Infoblox Portal Account

 ## EXAMPLES